GoInterject/GoInterject.github.io/wGetStarted/L-Create-PivotTable.md

 <br>

 **Step 5:** Now that the ReportRange() fields are prepared, you can add filters for the searches.
-Here you will add Company Name, Contact ID, CustomerID, Show Unapplied Only, Begin Date, End Date.
-Both parameter fields for the pivot table sheet and the target sheet should be identical.
-These are the same filters as seen in the worksheet **TargetForPivotTable**.
+Rename the title to "Pivot Table For Customer Transactions" as seen below.
+Also, add the filters Company Name, CustomerID, Begin Date, and End Date.
+The filters in the **Pivot** tab should match the filters in the **TargetForPivotTable** tab.

 ![](/images/L-Create-PivotTable/23.jpg)

 <br>

-**Step 6:** Navigate to cell C14 of the "CustomerAccountDetail" tab.
+**Step 6:** Navigate to cell C14 of the **TargetForPivotTable** tab.
 Ensure the type is General.

 ![](/images/L-Create-PivotTable/23b.jpg)